Robin Williams (1951-2014)

 I never expected that the laughter

 would die down.
-In all my years,
+Throughout the

-I had never been a fan of
+years, I had never been a fan

-in his many big-screen
+acting in his many big-screen

-drama.
 He was good at doing

 impersonations and stand-up